nmattei/cmps4150/syllabus.md

 This course will consist of six distinct grading areas.
 Note that all point values described below for individual assignments are subject to change, the area percentages will remain the same.
 *   5% - Attendance and Participation
 *   20% - Written Homeworks
-*   10% - Midterm Exam
-*   10% - Final Exam
+*   20% - Midterm and Final Exam (Take Home)
 *   55% - Final Project Consisting of:
-    * 5% Project Proposal
+    * 10% Project Proposal
-    * 10% Project Checkup/Pitch
+    * 25% Project Checkup/Pitch
-    * 15% Project Presentation
+    * 25% Project Presentation
-    * 25% Project Writeup
+    * 40% Project Writeup

 ### Attendance